Use the code SLICE5 to get 5% off your purchase of any Berkey Water Filter and accessories!

 Considerations for the Berkey Water Filter

-It’s an investment (but check out my discount code below!).
+It’s an investment (use my affiliate code SLICE5 for 5% off).
 I bought the Big Berkey (2.25 gallon) and it’s working for us, but given how much water we drink, I probably should have opted for the Royal (3 gallon) model.
 I fill a glass pitcher with water from the Berkey and keep it in the fridge as a way to ensure we always have enough water to fill all our water bottles at once.

 - Travel Berkey (1.5 gallons)